Batchwood School: Passion Belief Courage

 The Zones of Regulation

-The Zones of Regulation is the framework we follow to teach our pupils skills in consciously regulating their actions, which in turn leads to increased control and problem-solving abilities.
-Using a cognitive behavioural approach, the curriculum's activities are designed to help students recognise when they are in different states called zones, with each of the 4 zones represented by a different colour.
+The Zones of Regulation is the framework our Nurture one group and Year 7s follow as they transition to secondary school.
+It teaches our students skills in consciously regulating their actions, which in turn leads to increased control and problem-solving abilities.
+Using a cognitive behavioural approach, the curriculum's activities are designed to help students recognise when they are in different states called zones, with each of the four zones represented by a different colour.
 Students are taught how to use strategies or tools, to stay in a zone or move from one to another, as well as calming techniques, cognitive strategies, and sensory support.

 pdfParent Guide To The Zones of Regulation